Analysis and Geoprocessing with NYC OpenData

 Loading spatial data from a CSV table

-Our data on bike collisions, like population, is also a csv
+Our data on bike collisions, like population, is also a csv table:

 crashes = read.csv(file = "Data/NYC_Collisions/NYC_BikeCrashes.csv")

-But this file has geographic coordinates, which we can use to create a spatial object, borrowing the CRS from nyc_cd
+But this file has geographic coordinates, which we can use to create a spatial object, borrowing the CRS from nyc_cd:

 crashes = sf::st_as_sf(x = crashes, coords = c("LONGITUDE","LATITUDE"),